jonfazzaro/monty/README.md

     monty --items 120 --samples "[8, 19, 12, 13, 3, 15, 6, 6, 7]"

         items     The number of work items to be done. samples   An array of the number of items completed per iteration, historically.

+Returns the number of iterations it will likely take to complete the given number of items, at 75%, 85%, and 95% probability.

 Written in Python, for reasons.